officialrajdeepsingh/awesome-nextjs/README.md

 - [Permit.io](https://www.permit.io) - Authorization as a service solution for RBAC, ABAC, and ReBAC implementation.
 - [Stack Auth](https://stack-auth.com) - Stack Auth provides an open-source suite of tools for authentication and user management.
 You can implement authentication in a nextjs application in just minutes.
 - [Scalekit](https://scalekit.com) - Add enterprise SSO (SAML, OIDC) and SCIM to your Next.js app without replacing your existing auth setup.
 Works with Firebase, Auth0, Cognito without rewrites.
+- [FusionAuth](https://fusionauth.io) - Fusion Auth is modern and self-hosted.
+It is the only Customer Identity and Access Management (CIAM) solution with a hybrid, single-tenant deployment, allowing you to develop and test anywhere.

 ## React Form